 Install: Infinite Painter (Free, Offers in-app purchases)

-5. ibis Paint X
+6. ibis Paint X

 If you are looking for a feature-packed drawing app for Chromebook then I would highly recommend ibis Paint X. It’s a versatile drawing app that brings more than 800 fonts, 381 brushed, 71 filters, and many blending modes.
 The best part is that while drawing, the app can stabilize pen strokes as well making your experience much smoother and accurate.

-Not to mention, you have tools like Radial Line rulers, clipping mask, SNS feature where you can learn new drawing techniques, and more.
+Not to mention, you have tools like Radial Line rulers, clipping masks, SNS feature where you can learn new drawing techniques, and more.
 And if you are wondering how is the latency, well, on my Intel-based Chromebook, the latency is almost zero which is great.
 If you have an ARM-based Chromebook then you will have even better performance.
 All in all, I can say that ibis Paint X is one of my favorite drawing apps on Chromebook and you can give it a try.

 Install: ibis Paint X (Free, Offers in-app purchases)